J2 Global: History

 On March 18, 2013, the company announced it had acquired MetroFax, a Bellevue, Washington, provider of Internet faxing services.
 On April 17, 2013, the company acquired Backup Connect BV, a Dutch provider of online backup services.
 On 19 November 2013, its media division Ziff Davis announced it acquired electronics aggregating website TechBargain.com.

 In February 2014, J2 Global announced the acquisition of several companies: City Numbers, a UK-based worldwide provider of inbound toll-free numbers in over 80 countries; Livedrive, a UK-based provider of online backup; and Australian companies OzeFax and Faxmate.
 On 3 April 2014 J2 Global announced that it acquired Business Critical Software (also known as iCritical), a UK-based email security and management company.
 In July 2019, J2 Global acquired the SaferVPN brand, bringing its total number of consumer VPN services to five.

-In April 2021, J2 Global announced its intent to spin off part of its cloud services business as a new publicly-traded company known as Consensus, with the remainder of the company (consisting primarily of its media assets) being retained under the J2 Global name.
+In April 2021, J2 Global announced its intent to spin off part of its cloud services business as a new publicly traded company known as Consensus, with the remainder of the company (consisting primarily of its media assets) being retained under the J2 Global name.
 It was later announced that J2 Global would be renamed Ziff Davis Inc. upon its completion of the spin-off: the transaction was approved by J2 Global's board in September 2021.

 Brands and subsidiaries

-The company operates two divisions; the "Business Cloud Services" division includes firms such as eFax, Onebox, eVoice, VIPRE, FuseMail, Campaigner, KeepItSafe, VaultLogix, Callstream, Yotta280, Mailout Interactive, GDV, BackUp Solutions, SugarSync, Nuvotera, UnityFax, Firstway Digital, Excel Micro, Web24 Group, MXSweep, City Numbers, IPVanish, Livedrive, MetroFax, FoneBox, TrustFax, RapidFax, Send2Fax, SFax, SRFax, and Fax.com.
+The company operates two divisions; the "Business Cloud Services" division includes firms such as eFax, Onebox, eVoice, VIPRE, FuseMail, Campaigner, KeepItSafe, VaultLogix, Callstream, Yotta280, Mailout Interactive, GDV, BackUp Solutions, SugarSync, Nuvotera, UnityFax, Firstway Digital, Excel Micro, Web24 Group, MXSweep, City Numbers, IPVanish, Livedrive, Moz, MetroFax, FoneBox, TrustFax, RapidFax, Send2Fax, SFax, SRFax, and Fax.com.
 The company's digital media division, Ziff Davis, includes brands such as Mashable, PCMag, IGN and Everyday Health.

 MyFax

-MyFax is an Internet business communication tool which had been provided by the Ottawa-based software company Protus IP Solutions.
-On December 6, 2010, MyFax announced that it had been acquired by J2 Global Communications, Inc.
+MyFax is an Internet business communication tool launched by the Ottawa-based software company Protus IP Solutions in 2009.

-History

-MyFax was launched by Protus IP Solutions in 2009 as an alternative to fax machines, as it enables users to send and receive faxes from any location.
-MyFax has grown to over 400,000 subscribers, with approximately 20,000 new customers subscribing to the service each month.

-On December 6, 2010, MyFax announced that it had been acquired by J2 Global Communications, Inc, owners of eFax.